MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-at-scale-dashboard.md

 To view the dashboard list view, follow these steps in the Azure portal:

-1. In Azure portal, go to **Azure Arc** > **Infrastructure** > **Azure Local** > **All systems (preview)**.
-The **All systems** page is enhanced to include an hierarchical view of all your workloads within a system.
+1. In Azure portal, go to **Azure Arc** > **Host environments** > **Azure Local** > **All systems (preview)**.
+The **All systems** page presents a hierarchical view of all your workloads within a system.

    All columns can be sorted by selecting a column header.
-You can filter the dashboard display by subscription, resource group, and region.
+You can filter the dashboard display by subscription, resource group, region, and sites.
 You can also group display results by using the grouping control at the top right.

    :::image type="content" source="media/manage-at-scale-dashboard/manage-at-scale-dashboard-list-view.png" alt-text="Screenshot of the Azure Local dashboard list view." lightbox="media/manage-at-scale-dashboard/manage-at-scale-dashboard-list-view.png":::

-   Select a system name to view details about a system, or select a parameter to view details about system status.
+1. Select a system name to view details about a system, or select a parameter to view details about system status.

 ## Troubleshooting